-The day to day food habits or the food one consumes daily ends up being that particular person’s diet.
+The day-to-day food habits or the food one consumes daily ends up being that particular person’s diet.
 This human diet is generally divided into seven nutritional groups.
-They are proteins, carbohydrates, fats, vitamins, minerals, water, and fiber.
+They are proteins, carbohydrates, fats, vitamins, minerals, water and fibre.
 These groups include about 50 nutritional items.
 They are necessary for good health and growth in which each of these nutrients plays an essential role in the functioning of the human body.

 A number of nutrients required for good health vary from person to person.
 The factors affecting the nutrition level includes